jyotsna-hue/product-thinking-case-studies/mentorship-matchmaking/problem-validation.md

 ## Insight

-The primary friction is **mentor discovery**, not willingness to seek mentorship.
+The primary friction is **mentor discovery**, not willingness to seek mentorship.this is what i orginally have for problem validation now tell me wehre to keep thid img